bitnami/containers/containers/postgresql/README.md

 ```

 **Note!**
 When `POSTGRESQL_USERNAME` is specified, the `postgres` user is not assigned a password and as a result you cannot login remotely to the PostgreSQL server as the `postgres` user.
+If you still want to have access with the user `postgres`, please set the `POSTGRESQL_POSTGRES_PASSWORD` environment variable (or the content of the file specified in `POSTGRESQL_POSTGRES_PASSWORD_FILE`).

 ## Setting up a streaming replication